ccronheimer/2Dto3DMapUnity/README.md

 ### 2D to 3D Map Unity

 Script used for my Coloring ASMR app to read 2d images and create a 3d map.
-The script uses **Object pooling** and **GPU instantiating** to improve performance on mobile when there are thousands of cubes representing each pixel of the image we are reading.
+The script uses **object pooling** and **GPU instantiating** to improve performance on mobile when there are thousands of cubes representing each pixel of the image we are reading.

 ### Code